realagozie/octra-testnet/README.md

 a guide and walkthrough for octra testnet,

-so far we are 2 phases gone which innvolves wallet generation and the CLI interactions like token sending, encryption and decryption of tokens
+so far we are 2 phases gone which involves wallet generation and the CLI interactions like token sending, encryption and decryption of tokens

 if you are yet to generate a wallet follow through here and claim faucet https://github.com/octra-labs/wallet-gen